About The Hi-Pointe Theatre

 Amenities

-In addition to a full-service concession stand stocked with popcorn, candy, soft drinks, and other snacks, the Hi-Pointe Theatre will soon offer a full range of local beers and wines (liquor license pending).
-Guests are welcome to enjoy bar beverages and other concessions in our auditoriums.
+In addition to a full-service concession stand stocked with popcorn, candy, soft drinks, and other snacks, the Hi-Pointe Theatre offers a full range of local beers and wines (must be 21+).
+Guests are welcome to enjoy bar beverages and other concessions in our auditorium.

 The Hi-Pointe Main Theatre is equipped with the following: